andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 16 (Tom Baker)</sub>

-This faux-Gothic adventure has its charms - nothing special about the story, but it’s quippy and Beatrix Lehmann is delightful as an elderly professor who should’ve become a full-time companion.
+This faux-Gothic adventure has its charms - nothing special about the story, but it's quippy and Beatrix Lehmann is delightful as an elderly professor who should've become a full-time companion.

 Story 100; 4 episodes - The Stones of Blood